I Saw Mommy Kissing Santa Claus: Cover versions

-A less successful version of the song was released in 1952 by Spike Jones (with vocal by George Rock in the little boy voice used in Spike's hit "All I Want For Christmas Is My Two Front Teeth").
+A slightly less successful version of the song (#7 on the US Charts) was released in 1952 by Spike Jones (with vocal by George Rock in the little boy voice used in Spike's hit "All I Want For Christmas Is My Two Front Teeth").
 Jones also recorded a parody for his personal pleasure titled "I Saw Mommy Screwing Santa Claus."

+A recording by 13-year-old Molly Bee appeared on the US Country charts in 1952.

-Versions by the Beverley Sisters and by Billy Cotton and His Band charted on the UK Singles Chart in December 1953, peaking at, respectively, number six and number eleven.
+Versions by the Beverley Sisters and by Billy Cotton and His Band charted on the UK Singles Chart in December 1953, peaking at, respectively, No. 6 and No. 11.

+In 1962, The Four Seasons (band) released a version of the song on their Christmas album The 4 Seasons Greetings.
+This version differs from the others as it features the distinct falsetto of Frankie Valli.

 The Ronettes recorded their own version in 1963 for A Christmas Gift for You from Phil Spector.
-The version peaked at number eighty-four on Billboard's Holiday 100 on the week ending 9 December 2016.
+This version both debuted and peaked at No. 84 on Billboard's Holiday 100 chart on the week ending 10 December 2016.

 The Jackson 5 recorded the song for their 1970 Christmas album.
-The version entered the UK Singles Chart on its peak position, number ninety-one, on the week ending 5 December 1987, and charted there for four weeks total.
-It also peaked at number forty-five on Billboard's Holiday 100 on the week ending 6 January 2012, and number one hundred in a Swiss singles chart on the week ending 29 December 2019.
+The version entered the UK Singles Chart at its peak position, No. 91, on the week ending 5 December 1987, and charting for four weeks total.
+It also peaked at No. 30 on Billboard's Holiday 100 chart on the week ending 2 December 2023, at No. 43 on Billboard's Hot 100 chart on the week ending 6 January 2024, and at No. 100 on a Swiss singles chart on the week ending 29 December 2019.

-In 1987, a recording by John Cougar Mellencamp featured on the first A Very Special Christmas compilation album, which benefits the Special Olympics.
+John Cougar Mellencamp recorded the song in 1987 that was included on the first A Very Special Christmas compilation album, which benefits the Special Olympics.